smeenehan/TensorFlowProjects/README.md

 Loose agglomeration of projects to help learn and play around with TensorFlow.

-* **CIFAR** Trying different CNN models for classifying the CIFAR-10 and CIFAR-100 datasets.
+* **CIFAR** Messing around with simple classification using ResNets on the CIFAR10 dataset.